↑

 Present!

-• Store any leftover potato salad in an air tight container in the refrigerator.
-Use within 3-5 days.
+• Store leftovers in an airtight container in the refrigerator.
+Consume within 3-5 days.

 FAQ’s

-• Can you make Green Bean Potato Salad ahead of time?
 Yes.
-You can make it ahead of time and store it in the refrigerator, tightly covered, for up to 5 days.
+You can make potato salad ahead of time and store it in the refrigerator, tightly covered, for up to 5 days.

 Love this Green Bean Potato Salad recipe?
 Follow me on Pinterest, Instagram, and Facebook for more!